-Back in the day, most of the credit card fraud was manual.
-Going all the way back to when credit card information was taken down on carbon copy paper.
+Back in the day, most credit card fraud was manual.
+Yup, going all the way back to when credit card information was taken down on carbon copy paper.
 If someone got that copy, they could call in and order things from the TV or a catalog with your card.
 You’d have no way to know until you received your statement in the mail a month or two later.

 Do you think that since you now have a chip card, you’re safe?
 Not so, as there are already “shimmers,” a device that can copy the information from a chip card and deliver it wirelessly to the thieves, so they’re able to make a copy of your card and never have to go back to the device to get the info, meaning fewer chances of getting caught.

 However, going through all the trouble to insert these devices and printing fake cards seems unnecessary anymore.
 All the hackers have to do is go after the companies where you used your card.
 There have been so many hacks in just the last year that it’s hard to remember them all.
-This article lists the data breaches in 2020, and we’re only three weeks into the year.
-Remember, we’re not all that far past the Starwood/Marriott hack that possibly affected over 500 million hotel bookings.
+This article lists the worst data breaches in 2021, and we’re not even halfway through this year.
+Remember, it wasn’t all that long ago when the Starwood/Marriott hack possibly affected over 500 million hotel bookings.